Mahii-12/Project-Management-System/README.md

 ## Entity Structure:

 * User, Project, and Task Entities:
-  > Created these entities, which represent the core components of your project management system.
+  > Created these entities, which represent the core components of our project management system.
 Users interact with projects, and projects consist of tasks, forming a hierarchical structure.
 * Entity Relationships:
   > 'Ive established mappings between entities using Hibernate annotations, ensured proper data associations and integrity between the entities.